IndividualsinDemand/PoshProject/docs/Test-PoshTemplate.md

 ## DESCRIPTION
 `Test-PoshTemplate` cmdlet helps you to test the PoshTemplate file and reports if the template is valid or not.
 An invalid template error will be thrown if the `Guid` in the template is invalid.
+If the `Guid` tag is removed from the template, the validation will be passed as the tamplate object automatically creates a dummy `Guid` and maps it with the `PoshTemplate` object.

+Tags not included in template validation are 1.
+Dependencies 2.
+License.

 ## EXAMPLES